kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/11_namespaces/README.md

 # namespaces

-Earlier, when we tried to get a list of all pods, we got:
+When you create a brand new kube cluster, and then get a list of pods, you'll get:

 ```bash
 $ kubectl get pods